• Home

 You should pay extremely close attention to inconsistencies in your click data.
 If clicks are down, it could signify that your ad copy is failing or competitors are creating more appealing ads.

-Since clicks relate to costs, an increase to this metric is also worth noting because your budget may be depleting faster than you’re used to.
+Since clicks relate to costs, an increase in this metric is also worth noting because your budget may be depleting faster than you’re used to.

 Clicks are a great factor in evaluating the performance of your ads.
-How high or low your clicks indicate what parts of your Google Ads account are working or not.
+How high or low your clicks indicates what parts of your Google Ads account are working or not.

 Trends and shifts in your click data will reveal potential opportunities in your account, as well as possible risks.
 You want to use these insights to determine how to spend your marketing budget.